wfailla/un-orchestrator/orchestrator/README.md

 The un-orchestrator natively supports the deployment of NF-FGs described with initial JSON-based format defined in WP5 and used in the initial part of the project.

-If you plan instead to use the the new XML-based format defined in WP3 that includes both top-down communication (for the actual forwarding graph) and bottom-up primitives (for resources and capabilities), you have also to run the [virtualizer](../virtualizer/README.md).
+If you plan instead to use the new XML-based format defined in WP3 that includes both top-down communication (for the actual forwarding graph) and bottom-up primitives (for resources and capabilities), you have also to run the [virtualizer](../virtualizer/README.md).